Sacroiliac Joint Injection

 Signs of infection at the injection site.
 These include redness, swelling, and oozing.

-Your healthcare provider can tell you more about what you should do and what you can
+Your provider can tell you more about what you should do and what you can expect after

-expect after the sacroiliac joint injection.
-You will need to see your healthcare
+the sacroiliac joint injection.
+You will need to follow up with your provider to talk

-provider to talk about the effects of the procedure and make a plan for future treatment
+about the effects of the procedure and make a plan for future treatment of your pain.

 Before you agree to the test or the procedure make sure you know: